Overview of Microsoft Graph

 - Detect fraud with productivity and communication data

-When should I use Microsoft Graph Data Connect?
+When should I use Microsoft Graph API or data connect?

-Microsoft Graph Data Connect provides a new way for you to interact with the data that's available through Microsoft Graph APIs.
-In addition to providing scalable access to Office 365 data, Microsoft Graph Data Connect also provides a unique set of capabilities that streamline the building of intelligent applications, all within the Microsoft cloud.
+Microsoft Graph data connect provides a new way for you to interact with the data that's available through Microsoft Graph APIs.
+Data connect provides a unique set of tools that streamline the building of intelligent applications, all within the Microsoft cloud.

 |Access scope||Single user or entire tenant||Many users or groups|